wandyezj/wandyezj.github.io/docs/_posts/2022-09-02-software-team-documentation.md

 - How is the project organized?

 In large complex pieces of software, where people update and add new code all the time, it quickly becomes impossible to know all the technical details.
 What details are important to know?
 What is the mechanism to keep track of those details?
-How team facilitate knowledge exchange and coordination?
+How does a team facilitate knowledge exchange and coordination?

 One way to ease finding information is to place it in a consistent place in an consistent format.